 I have recently improved my dust extraction system.
 For a long time I have used a 2HP cyclone system with four felt tube filters hanging from a homemade plywood distribution box.
 I had a 7 inch pipe running across the ceiling with smaller branches to the lathes, bandsaw and drill press.
 The branches to the two lathes were 5 inches in diameter.

 I therefore dismantled the box and replaced the filters with a new cartridge filter, smaller but just as effective.
-While doing this I found the remains of a plastic carrier bag that had been sucked in, gone through the cyclone and fan and stopped at the fan outlet where there is a grid to prevent people putting their hands into the fan.
+While doing this I found the remains of a plastic carrier bag.
+It had been sucked in, gone through the cyclone and fan and stopped at the fan outlet.
+The outlet has a grid to prevent people putting their hands into the fan.
 It had created a partial blockage.
+This shows the importance of regular maintenance.

 The new arrangement gave me more badly needed floor space.
 Rather than put the cartridge filter next to the cyclone, the normal arrangement, I extended the cyclone outlet with about 5 feet of 7 inch pipe so it could go in a corner of the workshop which was otherwise dead space.